 (b) "Specialized intensive treatment" means that the hospital maintains special facilities, equipment, and staff;

-(c) "School district" means the school district in which the private hospital is located.
+(c) "School district" means the school district in which the state-operated hospital or training centers is located, or through an adjacent school district or through the education service district in which the program is located or one contiguous thereto.

 (2) Private hospitals not including psychiatric facilities may submit an application for approval of a school program to the State Superintendent of Public Instruction.
 The application submitted must include verification that: